walkabillylab/wearable_systematic_review/README.md

 # wearable_systematic_review

 ## Submitted
-British Journal of Sports Medicine
+Journal of Medical Internet Research mHealth and uHealth

 ## Title
-Systematic Review of the Reliability and Validity of Commercially Available Wearable Devices for Measuring Steps, Energy Expenditure, and Heart Rate
+Reliability and Validity of Commercially Available Wearable Devices for Measuring Steps, Energy Expenditure, and Heart Rate: A Systemic Review

 ## Authors
-Daniel Fuller, Emily M. Colwell, Jonathan Low, Kassia Orychock, Melissa Tobin, Bo Simango, Richard Buote, Desiree Van Heerden, Logan Slade, Henry Luan, Kimberley Cullen
+Daniel Fuller, Emily M. Colwell, Jonathan Low, Kassia Orychock, Melissa Tobin, Bo Simango, Richard Buote, Desiree Van Heerden, Logan Slade, Hui Luan, Kimberley Cullen

 ## Abstract
 Introduction: Consumer-wearable activity trackers are small electronic devices engineered to monitor and record fitness and health-related measures.
 The purpose of this systematic review is to examine the validity and reliability of commercial wearables in measuring step count, heart rate, and energy expenditure.